tendermint/tendermint/docs/architecture/adr-082-data-companion-api.md

 4. It must not cause unbounded memory growth.

+5. It must not cause unbounded disk storage growth.

-5. Data must be published reliably.
+6. Data must be published reliably.
 If data cannot be published, the node must rather crash in such a way that bringing the node up again will cause it to attempt to republish the unpublished data.

-6. The interface must support extension by allowing more kinds of data to be exposed via this API (bearing in mind that every extension has the potential to affect system stability in the case of an unreliable data companion service).
+7. The interface must support extension by allowing more kinds of data to be exposed via this API (bearing in mind that every extension has the potential to affect system stability in the case of an unreliable data companion service).

+8. Integrators must have some control over which broad types of data are published.

 ### Entity Relationships

-The following simple diagram shows the proposed relationships between Tendermint, a socket-based ABCI application, and the proposed data companion service to contextualize this ADR.
+The following simple diagram shows the proposed relationships between Tendermint, a socket-based ABCI application, and the proposed data companion service.

 ```
      +----------+      +------------+      +----------------+